 strengthened, which in 2022 contributed with 40.3% to the growth of the total BPP of life insurance.
 With the constant growth of unit linked insurance, which was not interrupted during the pandemic, the share of this insurance class in 2022 reached 21.7% of the total BPP of life insurance, which is more than doubling compared to five years ago (10% in 2018).
 While the unit linked insurance is a product with a high potential for fertilization of invested assets, it also contains risk of loss from financial market volatility, which affects the value of investments.
-For greater protection of insurers and other insurance users, at the end of 2022, the competent regulator (Insurance Supervision Agency-ISA) adopted a Life Insurance Regulation on investment fund units when an insured takes investment risk, that strengthens the provisions which apply to informing the insured users of this type of insurance product and generally, increases transparency when investing in unit linked life insurance.
+For greater protection of insurers and other insurance users, at the end of 2022, the competent regulator (Insurance Supervision Agency-ISA) adopted a Life Insurance Regulation on investment fund units when an insured takes investment risk, that strengthens the provisions which apply to informing the insured users of this type of insurance.
 This helps the insured to make informed decision concerning financial investments, which is an important prerequisite for responsible investment and risk management in all circumstances, especially in the current context of high global uncertainty and financial market volatility.

-Chart 107 Gross written premiums, by non-life (left) and life (right) insurance classes
+Gross written premiums, by non-life (left) and life (right) insurance classes (structure, in %)